adw62/cities.obj/README.md

 python -m http.server 8000
 ```

-Then open `http://localhost:8000/render_project/` in your browser.
+Then open `http://localhost:8000/` in your browser.

-The dropdown lists all cities found in `output/`.
-Newly generated files appear after a page refresh.
+The dropdown is populated from `output/manifest.json`.
+Add a filename to that list after generating a new model and it will appear on the next page refresh.

 ### Viewer modes